k8ssandra/k8ssandra/docs/content/en/tasks/scale/_index.md

 * `rack1` with 3 nodes
 * `rack2` with 3 nodes
 * `rack3` with 2 nodes

+This is indeed the most balanced topology we could have achieved with 8 nodes and 3 racks.

 Now let's scale down back to 3 nodes.
 The operator will decommission 5 nodes, exactly in the following order: